topst-development/Documentation/Single Board Computer/G Model/D3-G/Software/Linux SDK Getting Started.md

 ## 3.4 Composition of D3-G SDK
 ---
 The following are the components of the Yocto Project we have configured.
-Figure 3.1 shows composition of the D3-G SDK.
+Table 3.1 shows composition of the D3-G SDK.